It's So Cold Outside That Sharks Are Actually Freezing to Death - Slashdot

 I would like to update it to "energizing the atmosphere."
 That makes the eventual transition to "immanetizing the eschaton" that much easier, because of the similar rhythms and letter usage.

-Not a climate change article (Score:4, Insightful)
+Not a climate change article (Score:5, Insightful)

 I read the first paragraph of the article - right up to where it berated our President and then I stopped.
 If this is about real science, and I don't deny climate change, keep the politics out of it and just state the facts.
 We have plenty of time to do politics here or at the bar or wherever.
 Also, are these temperatures really record breaking or is that just more hype?